-“A satellite town is a concept in urban planning that refers essentially to smaller metropolitan areas which are located somewhat near to, but are mostly independent of larger metropolitan areas.”
+“A satellite town, or real estate investment in satellite town in Kenya, is a concept in urban planning that refers essentially to smaller metropolitan areas which are located somewhat near to, but are mostly independent of larger metropolitan areas.”
 The immediate impacts of satellite town formation are partial decongestion of the central city and a rise in property valuations in the satellite town.
 The appreciation rate would depend on the kind of infrastructure being put in place in the satellite towns, and what other market drivers it features.

 In Kenya, growth in the real estate sector has been driven by government investment in infrastructure.
 This has opened up satellite towns such as Ruaka, Mlolongo and Athi River within the Nairobi metropolis.
 Land prices in prominent areas in the city like, Muthaiga, and Lang’ata, having dropped marginally by 0.2 per cent between January and March 2016 according to research, and has been largely attributed to shift by land investors to satellite towns, according to the latest property index for the first quarter of 2016.